One-Third Of Jobs Lost During Coronavirus May Never Come Back

-Since non-essential businesses closed due to COVID-19 and unemployment claims skyrocketed (more than 40 million people have filed since mid-March), we’ve been looking anxiously to the future, wondering how quickly the economy and job market can bounce back.
-As some states reopen, many are hoping that the job they lost at some point during the past few months will call them back, especially with Pandemic Unemployment Assistance — the extra $600 a month given to people who have been laid off due to COVID-19 — set to run out at the end of July.
+Since non-essential businesses closed due to COVID-19 and unemployment claims skyrocketed (more than 2.1 million people have filed since mid-March in the UK), we’ve been looking anxiously to the future, wondering how quickly the economy and job market can bounce back.
+As some states reopen, many are hoping that the job they lost at some point during the past few months will call them back, especially with Pandemic Unemployment Assistance — the extra $600 (£450) a month given to people who have been laid off due to COVID-19 — set to run out at the end of July.

 The stock market is doing well, after all.
 Doesn’t this show that there won’t be a long recession?
 Not necessarily, according to a recent Wall Street Journal report.
 One reason the stock market may have risen considerably is the perception that the worst of the pandemic is over, even though the numbers show this isn’t true.
 Another possible reason is that though certain industries, such as travel and hospitality, have been devastated by COVID-19 closures, the biggest tech companies — including Facebook and Apple — have enjoyed huge gains over the past several months.
 It indicates hope that the recovery will be almost as dramatic as the plummet that occurred beginning in mid-March — what economists call a V-shaped recovery.